Giswater/giswater/compile_instructions.md

 If everything is fine, now you can make any changes in the source code and run the application again to test them...

-If we wanto to create a new executable version we have to execute an XML file containing an Ant buildfile: create_runnable_jar_2.0.xml.
+If we wanto to create a new executable version we have to execute an XML file containing an Ant buildfile: create_runnable_jar.xml.
 This file is located in the root folder
 Right button - Run As - Ant build

 We can edit that file with any text editor, and make any changes.
 One of the parameters we have to modify for sure, is the destination folder where application files will be generated (including executable giswater.jar).
 That parameter is located in line number 12: jar_folder